alexandra433/ansible-fun/perl-expect/setup.md

 -------------------------
 - On ansible server, cd to git repo: `cd ansible-fun`
 - Ping the hosts first
-  - comment out `ansible_ssh_pass=testing1274` in inventory.ini temporarily for this to avoid `Using a SSH password instead of a key is not possible because Host Key checking is enabled and sshpass does not support this.
-Please add this host's fingerprint to your known_hosts file to manage this host.`
   - `ansible all -m ping -i inventory.ini`
     - You'll see something like this.
 It is fine
     ```